dkwgit/IntroToDevopsInAWS/README.md

   - Familiarizing yourself with running AWS CLI commands against an account
   - Working in CloudFormation
   - Cleanup
+    - What needs clean up
+    - How to clean up
   - Notes

 ## Concepts